tipichris/YAPCache/README.md

-APC Cache
+YAPCCache
 =========

-An APC based caching plugin for the [YOURLS](http://yourls.org/) URL shortener.
+YAPCache is an APC based caching plugin for the [YOURLS](http://yourls.org/) URL shortener.

-This plugin is designed to remove a lot of the database traffic from YOURLS, primarily the write load from doing the logging and click tracking.
+YAPCache is designed to remove a lot of the database traffic from YOURLS, primarily the write load from doing the logging and click tracking.
 We have attempted to strike a balance between keeping most information, but spilling it in some cases in the name of higher performance.

+YAPCache is a fork of [Ian Barber's YOURLS APC Cache}(https://github.com/ianbarber/Yourls-APC-Cache), with a few changes listed below.
+It retains many of the function and constant names found in that plugin, as well as the same directory structure.
+The two plugins cannot co-exist on the same installation.

 Installation
 ------------

-1. Download the latest apc-cache plugin
+1. Download the latest version of YAPCache
 2. Copy the plugin folder into your user/plugins folder for YOURLS
-3. Set up the parameters for apc-cache in YOURLS configuration user/config.php ([see below](#configuration))
+3. Set up the parameters for YAPCache in YOURLS configuration user/config.php ([see below](#configuration))
 4. Copy the cache.php file into user/
 5. There is no need to activate this plugin